hl7dk/kl-ffb-reporting/input/pagecontent/example.md

 - Information gathering (unchanged)
     - Reference to service request (unchanged)
     - Reference to the conditions (unchanged)
-    - Reference to care plan evaluation (new)
+    - Reference to care evaluation (new)
 - Care plans (one unchanged, one updated, and one new)
-    - Reference to care plan evaluation
+    - Reference to care evaluation
     - Reference to target groups
     - Reference to service performers
     - Reference to follow-up encounter